anaisbetts/trickline/docs/perf-sync.md

 - React Integration
   - Views know about their containing ViewModels (no props, no state)
   - If a ViewModel updates, the View renders Automagically
+  - Views destroy their ViewModels on componentDidUnmount, and ViewModels destroy their connection to the Updatable

 ---